toji/toji.dev/webgpu-best-practices/img-textures.md

 `importExternalTexture()` returns a `GPUExternalTexture`, which can be sampled like a texture in your shaders (with some limits, more on that in a moment).
 It can't, however, have its contents changed, copied from, or otherwise manipulated.
 This restriction allows the browser to implement `importExternalTexture()` without creating a copy of the video frame, which can represent a big performance boost and memory savings!

 Also, due to how browsers implement `GPUExternalTextures` they have some special needs regarding how they're used in shaders.
-When declaring the binding the type needs to be `texture_external` and sampling needs to happen with the `textureSampleLevel()` function explicitly. (`GPUExternalTextures` have no mipmaps to sample from.)
+When declaring the binding the type needs to be `texture_external` and sampling needs to happen with the `textureSampleBaseClampToEdge()` function explicitly. (`GPUExternalTextures` have no mipmaps to sample from, and the API enforces that they use clamp-to-edge wrapping, hence the unweildy name.)

 A simple fragment shader that uses an external texture looks like this: